 - 1. THINK (in-class curriculum): Educators deliver curriculum to introduce concepts and lead discussions.
 Students are prompted to give according to specific themes that move them from giving to those in their comfort zone (self, friends, family) to those in their courage zone (acquaintances, community, etc.). - 2.
-GIVE (individual action): This is all about student agency.
-After each prompt, students take self-directed action impacting themselves and others. - 3.
+GIVE (individual action): After each prompt, students take self-directed action impacting themselves and others. - 3.
 REFLECT (record gifts): Each student is assigned a personalized page on ThinkGive's student portal where they record their actions to connect them with concepts discussed in class. - 4.
 SHARE (class collaboration): Students engage with, share with, and learn from their peers on the secure teacher-monitored Team Page.